Codecademy/docs/content/general/concepts/algorithm/terms/euclidean-algorithm/kadane-algorithm.md

 **Here's how it can be done:**

 - Start with the first number and add it to a running total.
 Then, move to the next number and decide whether it's better to continue with the current sum or start a new sum from this number.
-Always aim to keep the biggest sum seen so far.
+Always aim to keep the largest sum seen so far.
 - For example, consider the array [2, 3, 1, 5, 4].
 Begin with 2, and the running sum is 2.
 Move to 3.
 Is it better to continue with the current sum of 2 + 3 = 5 or start a new sum of 3?
 Since 5 is bigger, continue with it.
 - Next, add 1 to the running sum, making it 6.
 Now comes the choice: Should the current sum of 6 be continued or start a new sum of 1?
 Since 6 is bigger, continue.
 - Now, add 5 to the running sum, resulting in 11.
 Once again, compare 11 with the current sum and observe that 11 is still bigger.
 Finally, add 4, which gives a running sum of 15.
 - Therefore, the biggest sum that can be made with consecutive numbers in this array is 15!
-- In the same way if in an array any negative integer is given then we will compare the last sum and consider the highest sum sub array as the output.
+- In the same way, if in an array any negative integer is given, compare the last sum and consider the highest-sum subarray as the output.

 ## Example